inphobia/inphobia.github.io/content/docs/flow/also/_index.md

 ---
 # relevant information that does not fit a flow

-## flash data retention without power
+## nand data retention without power
 nand will slowly loose it's charge when the cells aren't refreshed. this can and will cause data loss. there are a lot of opinions on this, few are backed up by facts.